petermuller/ctfs/README.md

 # ctfs
-Collection of scripts and writeups from different ctfs I've partici[ated in.
+Collection of scripts and writeups from different ctfs I've participated in.